-Things to know
+Things to know about the Northwest Passage

 - It’s one of the least populated regions on the planet with 0.05 people per square mile - a true Arctic wilderness

-What is The Northwest Passage?
+What is the Northwest Passage?

-Guide to The Northwest Passage
+Guide to the Northwest Passage

-It is very cold here.
+It can be very cold here.
 The little community of Resolute on Cornwallis Island is one of the coldest inhabited places on earth - the average annual temperature is −15.7 °C (3.7 °F).
 The daily mean temperatures in late summer however are more bearable: August is 2.0 °C (35.6 °F) and September – 4.1 °C (24.6 °F).

 The climate is also very dry, with average precipitation of just 161.2 mm (6.35 in) a year.
 Most of this falls as snow from August to September – the two months when most expedition cruise ships visit.

-This comprehensive westbound voyage stands out for its compelling combination of West Greenland, in-depth exploration of remote Baffin Island and the historic Northwest Passage.
-Jaw dropping scenery, towering icebergs, thrilling wildlife encounters, Inuit community visits and fascinating history pervade this…
+This comprehensive westbound voyage stands out for its compelling combination of West Greenland, in-depth exploration of the east coast of Baffin Island and the historic Northwest Passage.
+Jaw dropping scenery, towering icebergs, thrilling wildlife encounters, Inuit community visits and fascinating…

 Northwest Passage Landing Sites